Collen-Roller/Rasa-Denerator/README.md

 |       |   templates_2.yml (file containing more templates...)
 │       │   slots_1.yml (file containing slots)
 |       |   slots_2.yml (file containing more slots...)
-│       │   entities.yml (file containing entities, nlu training entities take precedence over this file) │       │   intents.yml (file containing intents, nlu training intents take precedence over this file)
+│       │   entities.yml (file containing entities, these entities will take precedence over entities found in the nlu.md) │       │   intents.yml (file containing intents, these intent will take precedence over entities found in the nlu.md)
 |
 └───actions (This is where your action.py lives for rasa_sdk)
     │   __init__.py